2 April 2008

 If you’re going to make this week’s What’s Cooking Wednesday recipe, please try your hardest to get some Calabrian sausage.
-The flavors you should be looking for inside la salsiccia are a fabulous hint of fennel and as spicy as you can handle.
+The main flavor you should be looking for inside la salsiccia is peperoncino — hot pepper.
+Look at the photo below–see how red the inside is?
+That’s not undercooked, that’s piccante.
+And YUM.

 The recipe is super easy–just your basic tomato sauce really–so feel free to experiment, throw in some peppers, mushrooms, or whatever you like, although you probably won’t need extra peperoncino!